Connecting Southeast Asian Research: Grounded Empirics, Textured Theory, and Regional Methodologies

 Please register to attend this Symposium as seats are limited, and please select the appropriate ticket - for catering purpose, we need you to register for '2-Day Ticket', 'Single Day Ticket -26 Nov only', and 'Single Day Ticket -27 Nov only'.

-The Policy Keynote (on 26 November at 5pm) registration will be a separate process, we will provide the details soon.
+The Policy Keynote (on 26 November at 5pm) registration will be a separate process, please register here.

 Come and support our student presenters and network with Southeast Asian scholars and experts at ANU!

-This event is supported by the Australian Government's Department of Foreign Affairs and Trade's ASEAN-Australia Centre, and the ANU Southeast Asia Insitute, with additional support also from the ANU Indonesia Institute, the ANU Malaysia Insitute, the ANU Philippines Institute, and the ANU Myanmar Research Centre.
+This event is supported by the ASEAN-Australia Centre of the Australian Government's Department of Foreign Affairs and Trade, and the ANU Southeast Asia Institute, with additional support also from the ANU Indonesia Institute, the ANU Malaysia Institute, the ANU Philippines Institute, and the ANU Myanmar Research Centre.

 Image credit: Ratchada Train Night Market, Bangkok by aotaro, Creative Commons Attribution 2.0 Generic license